juliejonak/Python-II-Notes/README.md

 That handles a specific ValueError (and there are other specific error messages that we can handle) but we could also create a more general error handling too.

+(See more errors in the Python 3 docs: https://docs.python.org/3/library/exceptions.html)

 To allow the user to continue to input choices, we would wrap our logic in a while loop.
 We could do this by tacking on a fourth option that is a hard coded exit:

 ```